 Employers should also be aware that if they dismiss an employee contrary to the express provisions of the contract of employment, including failing to give the required notice of termination or other termination benefits, a court may regard this as a repudiation of the employment contract by the employer.
 If that occurs, a court may also conclude that other clauses in the employment contract such as restraint of trade clauses are no longer enforceable by the employer as the employer's breach of the contract shows an intention that the employer no longer wishes to be bound by the terms of the contract.
 This highlights the need to ensure that the dismissal of any employee is carefully implemented.

 HOW CAN DLA PIPER ASSIST?

-We have many expert lawyers who can help you update your policies and procedures, conduct training to assist compliance and advise you when dealing with complaints.
+Our national workplace relations, employment and safety team has many expert lawyers who can help you update your policies and procedures, conduct training to assist compliance and advise you when dealing with complaints.